vinfreecs/genga/docs/SmallBodies.rst

 The following parameters are relevant for the small body collision model  and can be set in the :ref:`param.dat<ParamFile>` file:

 - :literal:`Use Small Collisions`, enable small bodies collisions model.
+- :literal:`Small Collisions Interval`, Interval at which the model is called.
 - :literal:`Asteroid rho`: density of the body in kg/m^3.
 - :literal:`Asteroid V`: Asteroid collisional velocity V, in m/s.
 - :literal:`Nfragments`: Number of additional memory size for debris particles, in particle numbers, (default 0).